virangdoshi/geoip-api/README.md

 data is loaded from a [db-ip.com geoip database](https://db-ip.com/db/) file.
 The service requires the "full" database (IP address to location + ISP).

 The application is built as a docker image.
-The name of the geolocation database file is provided as an environment variable, so you can mount the file into the container.
-If you don't provide a database file, a sample file will be used which contains only a single entry.
+The application by default expects to find the db-ip database file as `/srv/dbip.csv.gz`.
+You can use a volume mount to mount the database file into the running container.
+If you mount the file to a different location, you must also set the environment variable `DB_IP_FILE`.

 ## Example usage

-    docker run -p 8080:8080 -v /path/to/dbip-full.csv.gz:/srv/dbip.csv.gz \
+    docker run -p 8080:8080 -v /path/to/dbip-full.csv.gz:/srv/dbip.csv.gz s24/geoip-api
-      -e DB_IP_FILE=/srv/dbip.csv.gz <imagename>

 ## How to call the service